We You Accused of a Federal Offense In Los Angeles? We Can Help You

-Federal cases tend to be more serious and are typically focused on a few area of crime: white collar crime, manufacture and trafficking of narcotics, child pornography, and terrorism.
-The determination of sentences in Federal cases is also performed differently than State cases.
+Federal cases tend to be more serious and are typically focused on a few areas of crime:

 Federal Sentencing Guidelines